Why Xi treated Moon poorly

 The Chinese self-deluding habit is deeply-rooted.
 The Communist propaganda apparatus only reports to the leadership what it wants to hear.
 No matter how bad Korean sentiment has turned towards the Chinese, Beijing officials would think Koreans were relieved by their generous gestures of lifting retaliations and normalization of ties.
 Beijing will go on shaming Seoul upon learning how easy it was to tame Koreans.

-In a lecture at Dalian Foreign Language University in March, Shen Zhihua, a professor of East China Normal University, addressed North Korea as China’s potential foe and South Korea as its friend.
+In a lecture at Dalian Foreign Language University, Shen Zhihua, a professor of East China Normal University, addressed North Korea as China’s potential foe and South Korea as its friend.
 When his comment spread on the internet, Chinese state-sponsored scholars mounted criticism against him.
 If not for his special relationship with President Xi Jinping, he would have been buried in the academic community.

 Nevertheless, Seoul needs to have Beijing on its side as long as the North Korean nuclear threat remains.
 Still, it must demand an apology for China’s unreasonable ways.
 Korea also must reduce its economic reliance on China.
 It must instead strengthen ties with Southeast Asian, Latin American and African nations.
 If it continues to play up to China because of high economic stakes, Korea could risk losing its core allies — the United States and Japan.